- The Gartner Magic Quadrant reduces software selection efficiency through the deceptive way they are created.

 Gartner Magic Quadrant Scenarios: Large Vendor Versus Small

 The following comparison was created to simulate how a large vendor could score well, even if it had very weak software, against a smaller vendor with the best possible rating for its software.
-To simulate this, I rated all of the product-related criteria as 2 out of 10 for the larger vendor, and 10 out of 10 for the smaller vendor.
-I then rated the other criteria not related to the product such that the larger vendor would score better.
+To simulate this, I rated all of the product-related criteria as 2 out of 10 for the more significant vendor and 10 out of 10 for the smaller vendor.
+I then measured the other criteria not related to the product such that the more substantial vendor would score better.

 Now we can show how this rating per criteria would show on a Magic Quadrant graphic.